 The most straightforward technique to divide the modelling dataset into training and testing sets is to assign two-thirds of the data points to the former and one-third to the latter.
 As a result, we use the training set to train the model before applying it to the test set.
 We may assess our model's performance in this manner.

 The reason for this is because there will not be enough data in the training dataset for the model to learn an appropriate mapping of inputs to outputs when the dataset is split into train and test sets.
 There will also be insufficient data in the test set to evaluate the model's performance appropriately.

-Splitting a dataset may also be useful for determining whether your model is suffering from one of two extremely prevalent problems known as underfitting or overfitting.
-Underfitting is typically caused by a model's inability to contain the relationships between data.
+Splitting a dataset can also help you figure out if your model is suffering from one of two frequent issues: underfitting or overfitting: Underfitting occurs when a model is unable to contain the relationships between variables.